djeada/Linux-Notes/notes/grep.md

 1. List all files and subdirectories in the current directory, then use grep to remove all of the listed files and subdirectories except those that contain the word `test`.
 2. Search through your command history for any commands that contain the word *clone*.
+3. Check if a user with name *adam* exists in the system.